eroten/lizroten.com/content/authors/admin/_index.md

 I am a highly motivated data scientist and cartographer with a passion for data visualization.
 I make complex topics easy to understand using compelling visual design.
 My static and interactive visualizations are attractive and powerful tools for decision making.

-Behind the plots and maps, I’ve successfully built organization-specific R packages for processing gigabytes of information quickly, managing consistent visual identity across products, and standardizing data cleaning practices.
+Behind the plots and maps, I’ve successfully built R packages for processing gigabytes of information quickly, managing consistent visual identity across products, and standardizing data cleaning practices.

 {{< icon name="download" pack="fas" >}} View and download my {{< staticref "cv/resume.html" "newtab" >}}resumé{{< /staticref >}} or {{< staticref "cv/cv.html" "newtab" >}}CV{{< /staticref >}}.